argyrios-dev/BridgeLock/README.md

 - No tracking
 - No cloud synchronization
 - No external servers
-- All data remains on your Mac
+- All data remains on your Mac.

 ---